magento/devdocs/src/extensions/amazon-sales/index.md

 1. Update the services connector entry in your `composer.json` file.

-   -  Add the extension's name and version to your composer.json file:
+   -  Add the extension's name and version to your composer.json file.

    -  Navigate to your Magento project directory and update your composer.json file.